 Mean score of companies in the Precious Metal Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Adriatic Metals reported significant carbon emissions, totalling approximately 6,448,740 kg CO2e from Scope 1 mobile combustion and 1,104,300 kg CO2e from process emissions.
 Additionally, Scope 3 emissions from employee commuting reached about 9,403,100 kg CO2e.
 The total Scope 1 and 2 emissions amounted to approximately 575,357,220 kg CO2e.
 In 2022, the company recorded minimal emissions in the UK, with Scope 2 emissions from purchased electricity at about 2,100 kg CO2e.
-The global emissions for the same year included approximately 575,357,220 kg CO2e in Scope 1, 303,300 kg CO2e in Scope 2, and 9,403,060 kg CO2e in Scope 3.
-Adriatic Metals has not set specific reduction targets or initiatives as part of their climate commitments, and there are no disclosed SBTi (Science Based Targets initiative) reduction targets.
+Globally, the 2022 emissions included approximately 575,357,220 kg CO2e from Scope 1, with 303,300 kg CO2e from Scope 2, and 9,403,060 kg CO2e from Scope 3.
+Adriatic Metals has not set specific reduction targets or initiatives as part of their climate commitments, and there are no disclosed SBTi targets.
 The emissions data is cascaded from their parent company, Adriatic Metals PLC, indicating a corporate family relationship.
-Overall, while Adriatic Metals has reported substantial emissions, their commitment to climate action remains undefined in terms of specific reduction targets or initiatives.
+Overall, while Adriatic Metals has made strides in reporting emissions, their climate strategy appears to lack defined reduction goals at this time.

 Access structured emissions data, company-specific emission factors, and source documents